aws-samples/aws-lambda-rdbms-integration/README.md

 #### Step 1: LambdaInvoke java class

-Oracle supports the use of java methods for user defined functions.
-The java class below uses the AWS SDK to invoke a named Lambda function (fn_name) in either synchronous (RequestResponse) or asynchronous (Event) mode, passing parameters in the form of a JSON string (fn_args):
+Oracle supports the use of Java methods for UDFs.
+The Java class below uses the AWS SDK to invoke a named Lambda function (fn\_name) in either synchronous (RequestResponse) or asynchronous (Event) mode, passing parameters in the form of a JSON string (fn\_argsJson):

 ```
 public class LambdaInvoke {